nathanmarz/specter-wiki/List-of-Navigators.md

 ## NAME

-Navigates to the name of a keyword.
+`NAME` navigates to the name of a keyword.

 ```clojure
 => (select [NAME] :key)